 Initial Planning means the identification of the objective so as to determine the surface to be mapped and the necessary precision to achieve the targeted objective.
-These are two fundamental elements to determine the tools to be used in the later phase & to evaluate the effort (and thus human. material the & financial costs) necessary to produce the mapping.
+These are two fundamental elements to determine the tools to be used in the later phase & to evaluate the effort (and thus the human, material & financial costs) necessary to produce the mapping.
 This is the key-phase for a successful mapping approach.

-programme (according to the MESH project, 2008).
+Fig. 2: Planning cycle of a habitats mapping programme (according to the MESH project, 2008).